organicmaps/organicmaps.github.io/content/faq/bookmarks-02-remove.md

 ---
-title: "F.A.Q. - Bookmarks and tracks"
+title: How to remove bookmark or track?
 description: "Frequently asked questions for Organic Maps application"

 taxonomies:
   faq: ["Bookmarks"]

 extra:
-  question: How to remove bookmark or track?
   order: 20
 ---